fossunited/fossunited/docs/docs/development.md

 The **FOSS United Platform** is developed and maintained by the [FOSS United Foundation](https://fossunited.org/), with ongoing contributions from the community.
 Development takes place on [GitHub](https://github.com/fossunited/fossunited).

-> **Note:** We welcome contributions from developers.
+> **Note:** We welcome contributions from anyone.
 Join us by submitting issues, feature requests, or pull requests!

 ---